-Django Icomoon display a gallery of all your defined Icomoon webfonts.
-It won't work with a webfont not generated on Icomoon site because it depends on a JSON manifest file.
+Django Icomoon help you to manage your webfonts with Icomoon service.
+It won't work with a webfont not generated on Icomoon site because it depends on a JSON manifest file (you could make it yourself but it's a little bit complicated).